PeoplePerHour/yii-ses-feedback/README.md

 Does your Yii application use Amazon [Simple Email Service (SES)](http://aws.amazon.com/ses/) for sending email?
 If so you can use this extension to process "feedback notifications" such as email bounces and email complaints.

-What do we mean by a "email bounce"?
+ * What do we mean by a "email bounce"?
 We mean a email delivery failure, for example, if an email address does not exist.

-What do we mean by a "email complaint"?
+ * What do we mean by a "email complaint"?
 We mean the recipient has indicated they do not what the email that you sent them, for example, by clicking "Mark as spam" in their email client.
-Amazon SES has feedback loops set up with certain major ISPs, and can automatically forward the complaint information to us.
+   Amazon SES has feedback loops set up with certain major ISPs, and can automatically forward the complaint information to the sender.

 Why do you need Yii-ses-feedback?
 ---------------------------------